ligurio/awesome-ttygames/README.md

 ### [wanderer](https://www.e271.net/~marina/wanderer.html)

-Wanderer is a game similar to Boulderdash, Repton, XOR and others.
+is a game similar to Boulderdash, Repton, XOR and others.

 **Play**: ```telnet or ssh on sdf.org```